Cyphrme/Coze/README.md

 ----------------------------------------------------------------------
-# Attribution, Trademark notice, and License
+# Attribution, Trademark Notice, and License
 Coze is released under The 3-Clause BSD License.

 "Cyphr.me" is a trademark of Cypherpunk, LLC.
 The Cyphr.me logo is all rights reserved Cypherpunk, LLC and may not be used without permission.